OWASP/owasp-mastg/Document/0x05f-Testing-Local-Authentication.md

 	generator.generateKey();
 ```

-Android Nougat (API 24) adds the `setInvalidatedByBiometricEnrollment(boolean invalidateKey)` method to `KeyGenParameterSpec.Builder`.
-When `invalidateKey` value is set to "true" (the default), keys that are valid for fingerprint authentication are irreversibly invalidated when a new fingerprint is enrolled.
-This prevents an attacker from retrieving they key even if they are able to enroll an additional fingerprint.

 To perform encryption or decryption with the protected key, create a `Cipher` object and initialize it with the key alias.